 The students had spent months researching and reading about the situation, but no amount of time in the classroom could prepare them for what they saw in the field: Conditions that defied their assumptions about the scale, nature, and complexity of one of modern history’s most urgent humanitarian crises.

 As scholars and researchers, students were challenged to design innovative policy solutions to this pressing social issue while considering their place in an increasingly globalized world.

 “The United States is an isolated country, with two oceans surrounding us.
 We don’t always think about what’s going on outside those borders,” says Everita Silina, assistant professor of international affairs, who led the IFP in the Balkans.
 “In other parts of the globe, it’s harder to shut the problem out.
 Our students came to this program because they don’t want to be isolated.
 They want to change the world.”

-To change the world, GPIA students got out into the world.
-Using every form of transportation at their disposal, they traveled from Turkey, where they explored historical migration trends, to neighboring Greece, where they investigated the impact of migrant flows on urban environments.
-They then journeyed to Bulgaria, Serbia, Bosnia, and Kosovo, where they studied issues connected with the Yugoslav wars and the post-conflict transformation of the region.
-They spoke with a range of actors: government officials, members of international and national organizations, citizens, and refugees themselves.
+Using every form of transportation at their disposal, they hopscotched from Turkey, where they explored historical migration trends, to neighboring Greece, where they investigated the impact of migrant flows on urban environments.
+They then journeyed to Bulgaria, Serbia, Bosnia, and Kosovo, where they studied issues connected with the Yugoslav wars and the region’s post-conflict transformation.
+They spoke with a range of actors: government officials, members of international and national organizations, citizens, and refugees.